Connect with us

 • Commissions – higher than equities

-• Lower liquidity – not a lot of volume with individual stocks
+• Lower liquidity – not a lot of volumes with individual stocks

 Options are usually considered to be riskier than futures contracts.
-This is because the owner of an option can lose more money than they originally invested.
+This is because the owner of an opportunity can lose more money than they originally invested.

-Options and futures both hold their own sets of pros and cons, and traders should carefully consider these.
+Options and futures hold pros and cons, and traders should consider these carefully.
 Contact a reputable online broker, for example, one from Saxo Bank, for solid advice and trading on a demo account.
 Caveat emptor: Always seek professional financial advice before borrowing money for trading or investing.

 Another article that may interest you is also on trading.
 Have you heard of a Quant Trader?